nikhil-405/electoral-bonds-website-using-flask/README.md

 * ChartJS was used to display the graphs on the website.

+# Solutions

+1bi) The PDFs were converted to CSV using the Python script saved under the name "pdf_to_csv.py".
+The CSVs are under the name purchase_data and redemption_data

+1bii) These CSVs were then imported to a MySQL database named dcc_assignment using the Workbench's Table Import Wizard

 # License
 The code in this repository is released under the [MIT license](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).
 Read more at the [Open Source Initiative](https://opensource.org/).